The Penn State Health Approach to Gender - Affirming Health Care

 Why Choose Penn State Health for Gender Health Care

-The Gender Health Clinic at Penn State Health Children’s Hospital provides comprehensive, gender-affirming care for children, adolescents and young adults throughout central Pennsylvania.
+The Gender Health Clinic at Penn State Health Children’s Hospital provides gender-affirming care for children, adolescents and young adults throughout Pennsylvania.
 The clinic’s collaborative team of providers are specially trained to meet the complex social, emotional and physical health care needs of their patients within a supportive and safe environment.

 Next Steps

-Gender Affirming Care at Penn State Health
+Gender-Affirming Care at Penn State Health

 We are committed to protecting the privacy and dignity of patients receiving gender-affirming care and counseling and their families.
 Penn State Health does not permit intolerance directed at any individual patient, family member or caregiver based on aspects of diversity such as race, ethnicity, gender identity or religion.